spdfg/elektron/README.md

 ```commandline
 go build -o elektron
 ```
-Use the --help option to get information about other command-line options
+Use the `-h` option to get information about other command-line options

 ### Workload
 Use the `-workload` option to specify the location of the workload json file.
 Below is an example workload.